Desmond Rebellions: Causes

-The south of Ireland (the provinces of Munster and southern Leinster) was dominated, as it had been for over two centuries, by the Norman Irish Butlers of Ormonde and the Fitzmaurices and FitzGeralds of Desmond.
-Both families raised their own armed forces and imposed their own law, a mixture of Irish and English customs independent of the English government imposed on Ireland.
+The southeast of Ireland (in the provinces of Munster and southern Leinster) was dominated, as it had been for over two centuries, by the Norman Irish Butlers of Ormonde and the Fitzmaurices and FitzGeralds of Desmond and the Southwest of Munster was still under the native Eóganachta dynasty under the O’Sullivans, McCarthys, and O’Keefes who defeated the Normans of the Butlers and Barry’s at the Battle of Callann in 1261.
+The Butlers, Fitzmaurices and FitzGeralds of Desmond raised their own armed forces and imposed their own law, a mixture of Irish and English customs independent of the English government imposed on Ireland.
 Beginning in the 1530s, successive English administrations tried to expand English control over Ireland (See Tudor conquest of Ireland).
 By the 1560s, their attention had turned to the south of Ireland and Henry Sidney, as Lord Deputy of Ireland, was charged with establishing the authority of the English government over the independent lordships there.
 His solution was the creation of "lord presidencies", provincial military governors who were to replace the local lords as military powers and keepers of the peace.

 The dynasties saw the presidencies as intrusions into their sphere of influence.
 Their interfamilial competition had seen the Butlers and FitzGeralds fight a pitched battle against each other at Affane in County Waterford in 1565 in defiance of English law.
 Elizabeth I summoned the heads of both houses to London to explain their actions.
 However, the treatment of the dynasties was not even-handed.
 Thomas Butler, 10th Earl of Ormonde, "Black Tom" Butler, Queen Elizabeth's cousin and friend, was pardoned, but both Gerald FitzGerald, 14th Earl of Desmond (in 1567) and his brother, John of Desmond, who was widely regarded as the real military leader of the FitzGeralds (in 1568), were arrested and detained in the Tower of London on Ormonde's urging.